 - 4 chief medical residents

-- 80 to 100 Mayo Medical School students and 500 visiting student clerks rotating per year
+- Over 250 Mayo Clinic School of Medicine students and 500 visiting student clerks rotating per year

 - More than 600 internal medicine faculty (no private attendings)

 - Unparalleled support for research mentorship and scholarship

 - Program faculty certified in clinical teaching through a robust faculty development program

 - The Internal Medicine Residents' Council (members are selected by their peers) monthly meeting with program leadership

 Across Mayo Clinic, there are more than 4,000 residents, fellows, graduate students, medical students and health sciences students.

 - A typical day includes more than 5,700 outpatient visits at Mayo Clinic's campus in Rochester, amounting to more than 1.5 million outpatient visits a year.